SkoolNotes/Taproot/2020MATH401/KBe20math401ret1_4.md

 $$

 ## Time Check
 It's been an 45 minutes.
-I will now give up on $\LaTeX$ing things:
+I will now give up on $\LaTeX$ ing things:

 | Problem | Result |
 |---------|--------|